 A CT scan is strongly desirable if a percutaneous procedure is planned.

-This also means fixation device, along the true central axis of the scaphoid is not possible from a palmar approach
+This also means fixation device, along with the true central axis of the scaphoid, is not possible from a palmar approach

 Herbert screw or headless screw is the screw used for scaphoid fixation in both percutaneous fixation and open reduction and internal fixation.

 Closed reduction and Percutaneous Fixation of Scaphoid Fracture

 Percutaneous fixation is largely indicated for undisplaced or minimally displaced fractures of the waist of the scaphoid.